Cam (bootleg): Audience camming

-In an attempt to impede this practice (as well as curb the smuggling in of non-theater food), some establishments now ban customers from carrying bags or other containers into theaters.
+In an attempt to impede this practice (as well as curb the smuggling in of non-theater food), some establishments began to ban customers from carrying bags or other containers into theaters.
 As an additional form of deterrent, theaters may equip ushers with night vision goggles to discreetly catch a bootlegger in the act of recording.
 With the improvement in camera quality and storage space of smartphones, it is now somewhat more difficult to detect when a person is recording in a movie theater.

 Cams produced in this way use the camera's microphone to record audio, which tends to produce a recording that sounds "muddy".
 In addition, the microphone may pick up ambient noises in the auditorium, such as the audience's response to the film (e.g. laughter, screaming) or disruptive noises (crying baby, mobile phone ring, people coughing, etc.).
 A camera situated in the audience area may record silhouettes of other audience members, especially those leaving the theater for the restroom or concession stand.
 In the auditoria of older or poorly maintained theaters, other sounds such as air conditioning or sound from adjacent auditoria may also be audible.
 Quality may also suffer from frame rate conversion issues if there is a mismatch between the frame rate of the camera and the projection (usually 24 fps).
 In other cases, a tripod is used in the handicapped sections of an auditorium while plugging the jack in a hard-of-hearing device.
 These recordings with better sound are called telesync.